-Clothing for Kids, a partnership with Ocean Beach School District, offers shopping days and a budget for students ages 13-17 in need of school clothes
+Clothes for Kids, a partnership with Ocean Beach School District, offers shopping days and a budget for students ages 13-17 in need of school clothes.

 Dictionaries to Local 4th Graders

-Peninsula Rotary participates in the Dictionary Project, annually providing dictionaries to every 4th grade child in Ocean Beach School District
+Peninsula Rotary participates in the Dictionary Project, annually providing dictionaries to every 4th grade child in Ocean Beach School District.
+Donate!

 Rotary Wheel in our Community

 Rotary Wheel in our Community promotes the presence of Rotary and its ideals locally.
 We proudly display the Rotary wheel logo on our projects.